 But our work towards achieving the SDGs began long before then.

-This experience makes us acutely aware of the financing gap created by COVID-19 and other urgent global challenges, which now stands in the way of achieving the Goals by 2030.
+Competing global crises have left a financing gap that now stands in the way of achieving the Goals by 2030.
 Closing that gap will require the type of global cooperation that the UN envisioned from the start.
-For us, that means harnessing the power of our global partnerships and building new ones across a multitude of sectors.
-Despite the myriad challenges, in 2021 alone, we mobilised over $1B in capital, $747M of which was from the private sector.
+For us, that means harnessing the power of our global partnerships and building new ones across a multitude of sectors, and despite the myriad challenges, in 2022 alone we mobilised over $2.8B in capital, $2.1B of which was from the private sector.

 In everything we do, we aspire to create enduring and positive impact, and embodying the values of the SDGs is a natural fit.
-The Goals recognise that ending poverty and other global challenges must go hand-in-hand with strategies that improve health and education, reduce inequality, and promote economic growth, all while tackling climate change and preserving our precious resources.
+The Goals recognise that ending poverty goes hand-in-hand with improving health and education, reducing inequality, and promoting economic growth, all while tackling climate change and preserving the natural world.

 This is, of course, at the heart of our business and our work across the globe.